 1. Everyone brings a plate

-We've done this for the last 3 years, and not only does it save me a huge amount of time (and money) in the kitchen, it also adds to a more relaxed feel to the evening.
+We've done this for the last 3 years, and not only does it save me a huge amount of time (and money) in the kitchen, it also adds a more relaxed feel to the evening.
 The Party Planner checklist allows me to keep a record of what everyone's bringing and make sure there's an even spread of sweet and savoury.

 2. Do as much of the cleaning throughout the week, but don't go overboard!